 - Internet gambling

+Gambling was brought to Australia by the First Fleet in 1788.
+A game of toss and spin was popular and evolved to be Two Up which is still played legally every year on ANZAC day.
 The first Melbourne Cup was run in 1861.
 In 1956 poker machines were legalised in NSW clubs.
 TAB off-course betting was established.
 In 1984 hotels were permitted to install gaming machines.
 By 1992 NSW clubs were required to be licensed to install gaming machines.
 Following this the Star City Casino opened in 1995.
 In 1997 a telephone counselling and referral services for problem gamblers and their families was launched in NSW.

 People gamble for a range of reasons.
 These can include:

-- to avoid talking to people
+- to avoid isolation and loneliness

 There is no single definition of problem gambling.
 Gambling behaviours occur across a continuum, and there are differences between individuals on when difficulties associated with gambling becomes a "problem" (Australian Productivity Commission, 2008).